 Reasons:

-The UE only monitors DCI for URLLC in USS, thus one CORSET sufficient
+The UE only monitors DCI for URLLC in USS, thus one CORESET sufficient

 Assuming that one additional CORESET can be added under the CA framework, assigning one CORESET to URLLC does not reduce the eMBB scheduling flexibility.

 Question 2: Whether a smaller minimum requirement pdcch-BlindDetectionCA should be introduced for in case of CA with both eMBB and URLLC on a carrier?